 I am from Seattle, Washington, and recently graduated from UCLA with a Bachelor’s Degree in History.
-I spent last January at a field school with the Irish Archeology Field School in Trim, County Meath and have decided to come back to Ireland for about 8 weeks to intern with the same company (IAFS).
+I spent last January at a field school in Trim and have decided to come back to Ireland for about 8 weeks to intern with the same company.
 This year, we are beginning excavations at a new site in Wexford.

 Our site is located within the Irish National Heritage Park in Wexford.
 We have a great partnership with them and could not complete this excavation without their approval, assistance, and enthusiasm.

 – Maddy, US